 The difference between science and the arts is not that they are different sides of the same coin even, or even different parts of the same continuum, but rather, they are manifestations of the same thing.
 The arts and sciences are avatars of human creativity.

-Divya is additionally the composer of the self-produced song cycle/album THEY WILL BE FREE (2017), which fuses epic poetry and contemporary classical music.
-She constitutes one half of the chamber-pop duo The Scientific Endeavour with Najia Khaled, with whom she is working on a debut album as cellist and songwriter.
-Her art incorporates her polymathic background and transcends form to discuss memory, human connection, and the double-diaspora experience.
+I released my debut album as a composer in 2017, THEY WILL BE FREE, which fuses epic poetry and contemporary classical music.
+My other musical projects include the chamber-pop duo The Scientific Endeavour with Najia Khaled, with whom I’m working on a debut album as cellist and songwriter